Carrying your favorite knife in your pocket could mean trouble

 Putting an automatic knife in your pocket is concealed carrying

-People in Louisiana can carry most kind of knives on their person without any risk of legal consequence.
+People in Louisiana can carry the most kind of knives on their person without any risk of legal consequence.
 In other states, people in blue-collar professions, like drywall contractors, could wind up charged for carrying knives that are part of their job if they get stopped while out in public.

 Thankfully, that won’t happen to workers in Louisiana.
 There isn’t a legal restriction on the number or size of knives that you can legally carry on your person.
 However although the state has legalized the ownership of knives that open automatically and switchblades, it is still not legal for people to carry those blades on their person in a concealed manner.